mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-This was a flat month across most metrics.
+Almost every metric was flat this month.
 One of my marketing pushes fell flat, but I'm still optimistic about others I have cooking.

 TinyPilot's ad effectiveness decreased substantially.
 In May, we made $3.64 in revenue for every $1 in ad spend.
 In June, each dollar of ad spend only got us $2.62 in revenue.
-Considering that each $2.62 of revenue costs about $0.90 in materials, our ads are still profitable but the margins are slimmer.
+Considering that $2.62 of revenue costs about $0.90 in materials, our ads are still profitable but the margins are slimmer.

 I'll give the ads another month.
 If performance doesn't improve, I'll book some time with TinyPilot's marketing consultant to see what we can fix.